Brockworth: History

-The name Brockworth is derived from the Saxon "wurthin" for enclosure and "broc" for brook.
+The name Brockworth is derived from the Saxon name Brocwurthin, combining "broc" for brook and "wurthin" for enclosure.
 Settlement is believed to have occurred around 600 AD, after the defeat of the Gloucester-based Romano British at the Battle of Dyrham in 577 AD.
 Older, Roman remains have been found locally but they indicate an estate rather than a village.
 Also, the Saxon-derived name suggests that the first settlers were Saxons.

 The oldest surviving building in the village is the Grade I listed building St George's Church, which dates back to 1142.
 The present structure has elements from then until the nineteenth century.
 Adjacent to this is the Tudor manor house Brockworth Court, a Grade II* listed building, that was built between 1534 and 1539 for Richard Hart, the last prior of Llanthony Priory.

 Brockworth was the third in a series of rural villages located along an old Roman road following a more-or-less straight line to the inland port city of Gloucester.
 Its original semi-remote location made it ideal for the location of an aircraft factory (now the Gloucester Business Park) where aeroplanes could be built and tested without worries about noise.
 Also, land availability made the area ideal for a flight test airfield.